Global Centre of Rail Excellence: History

+Activities

+In October 2022, it was announced that the GCRE had launched a procurement process for the construction of its test tracks and associated facilities, the collective contracts involved being valued at £250 million.
+That same month, the organisation took delivery of its first electric trains; these will be used to haul test trains and host test apparatus.
+The first phase of the site was originally hoped to up and running by 2023, with the centre being at full operating capability by 2025.
+Storage sidings are to be installed in 2023, which will generate initial revenue for the site, as storage space for railway vehicles is in short supply on the UK network.
+During the second phase, the two electrified loops will be constructed along with the supporting infrastructure and buildings.
+The third phase of the work will see the addition of further stabling, maintenance, and research facilities, along with a business park and hotel, in 2025.

 The test area will consist of two railway loops; the smaller will be set at 40 mph and extend for 2.5 mi, and the second at 109 mph and running to 4.3 mi.
 The unusual shape of the loops has been dictated by the 400kV power grid which runs from Pembrokeshire to Gloucestershire; moving the pylons would have been a complex and costly task.
 The smaller inner loop is for infrastructure testing, which will see heavy passenger and freight trains running 16 hours a day for five days a week.
 This is to replicate a normal busy line, which will generate 40,000 axle passes per year, thus allowing testing and degradation on the railway infrastructure - something described as being unique in Europe.
 The centre is connected to the national network at Swansea via the old branch line to Onllwyn, part of the original Brecon railway.
 Power for the site is to be generated from local wind farms and an on-site solar farm.
 The owners of the site wish to make the GCRE the United Kingdom's first net zero railway.